 Day 5: Dana Reserve – Petra

 Lace up your walking boots this morning for a hike to the old copper mines admiring the impressive hill of Khirbet Feynan, with its Byzantine churches and graves along the way.
 Return to the lodge where a well-earned lunch will be served before heading onwards to Petra, the country’s most famous archaeological site and one of the New Seven Wonders of the World.
 Tonight, A&K will arrange for you to eat at the home of a Jordanian family, to experience the incredible hospitality that is so much a part of everyday life in Jordan.
-Your host may be a leading politician, economist, writer or charity activist.

 Hotel: Movenpick Resort Petra, 2 nights